SDS-AAU/DSBA-2021/content/info/05_requirements_project.md

 title: Semester Project Requirements
 weight: 5
 chapter: false
-draft: true
+draft: false
 ---

 ## Format

 * Functional and self-contained notebook
 * Happy to see GitHub repos (which you can use as your portfolio in the job market)
 * Project report (30-ish pages - max.
-45)
+45... depending on group size)
 * Some study relation (but that is debatable and not necessarily required)
 * Report is a (semi/non) technical documentation.
 Think about a corporate censor that you try to inform